Rothes is a Town in the Speyside area

 10 to 75 year old Single Malt Whisky.
 There are

-also scenic Estate Gardens that you can walk
+also scenic Estate Gardens you can walk

 round.

-The Speyside Cooperage is situated about
+The Speyside Cooperage is about 4 miles

-Barrels are built for the many Whisky
+built for the many Whisky Distilleries in the

 There are also 3 other Distilleries within a